eisental/LibraryTemplate/README.md

 	- Edit src/main/resources/plugin.yml.
 - Write your circuits!
 See [test.java](https://github.com/eisental/LibraryTemplate/blob/master/src/main/java/org/tal/librarytemplate/test.java) for a simple example.

 NOTE: If you're using NetBeans you can load the template project by clicking on "Open Project..." and choosing the LibraryTemplate/ folder.
 It should have an ma-like icon.
-Netbeans will let you conviniently refactor all the necessary names in the project.
+Netbeans will let you conveniently refactor all the necessary names in the project.